AstraZeneca to buy Alexion for $39 billion to expand in immunology

 RARE DISEASES

-Alexion generates billions in cash from its rare disease treatments and sells one of the costliest drugs in the world - rare blood disease treatment Soliris - which can cost hundreds of thousands of dollars per patient.
+Despite generating billions in cash from treatments such as Soliris, one of the most expensive drugs in the world costing hundreds of thousands of dollars per patient, Alexion shares have struggled in recent years as investors have worried about competition heating up.

-However, its shares have struggled in recent years as investors have worried whether it would be able to sustain revenues if competition heats up - a stock market performance that has made it seen as a possible bid target.
+That had led it to be seen as a possible bid target.

-Hedge fund Elliott Management, one of the world’s most powerful activist investors, had for months been urging Alexion to seek a buyer and in May spoke out publicly one day before the company’s annual shareholder meeting.
+Hedge fund and activist investor Elliott Management has urged Alexion to seek a buyer and in May spoke out publicly.

-The fund, which had held private meetings with the company, said CEO Ludwig Hantson’s “go-it-alone” approach had failed to gain traction and that its plan to buy rivals to diversify its research pipeline were heading in the wrong direction.
+The fund, which had held private meetings with the company, said CEO Ludwig Hantson’s go-it-alone approach had failed to gain traction and opposed its plan to buy rivals to diversify its research pipeline.

 Elliott first invested in Alexion in 2017 when the share price was only slightly lower than Friday’s close of $120.98.
 Elliott did not immediately respond to a request for comment.